Are retirement villages the future of retirement?

 Services

-That’s not even mentioning the services.
 Retirement villages tend to have everything from laundry and housekeeping to security, dinner options and all sorts of health services such as physiotherapists and podiatrists a few days per month.
+This might be an advantage over a retirement home.

 Party like it's 1979